aconrad/pulley-interview/README.md

 This command will run the API server, `StockCertificateApi`.
 It handles incoming requests from `ab`.

+NOTE: ensure the Python vitualenv is activated with `. venv/bin/activate`

 ```bash
 gunicorn -w `sysctl -n hw.logicalcpu` -k uvicorn.workers.UvicornWorker stock_cert_server:app
 ```